lestrrat-go/backoff/README.md

   ctx, cancel := context.WithTimeout(context.Background(), 5*time.Second)
   defer cancel()

+	// Note that the following will only retry up to 10 attempts,
+	// as it's the default.
+If you want to wait retry forever, use
+	// backoff.WithRetryForever (or `backoff.WithMaxRetries(0)`)
   p := backoff.NewExponential()
   if err := backoff.Retry(ctx, p, e); err != nil {
     log.Printf("failed to call function after repeated tries")